gamedevmcgill/GDM-bootcamp-f2019/Episode1_Explanations.md

 # Episode 1
 ## The Game Loop
 The game loop is by far the most fundamental design pattern in game development.
 As such, there is a host of different ways of implementing and optimizing it, and things can get fairly complex.
 That being said, even a simplified explanation can help with understanding how a game engine works and how all the systems work with each other.\
 Let's start by thinking about what a video game is.
 Fundamentally, a video game is a **real-time simulation** which creates the illusion of a continues experience by repeatedly presenting frames to the user.
 By repeatedly presenting frames to the user at high speeds (commonly 30, or even 60 frames per second), we create the illusion of a seamless experience since humans cannot detect the swapping of frames at that rate.
 Naturally, the best way to do this would be to have a loop where we process, create, and then present the frame to the user over and over again.
 This is exactly what the game loop is.
-A extremely simple game loop could look like this:
+An extremely simple game loop could look like this:
 ```
 while(running)
 {